-The class of $(\alpha, \beta)-$ generalized hybrid mappings contains the classes of nonexpansive mappings, metrically nonspreading mappings. \end{defn}
+Several remarkable nonempty intersection properties for the metric spaces with some convex structure have been discovered by the researchers.
+Klee's Theorem (see \cite{vl56}) says that every infinite dimensional normed space has a decreasing sequence of unbounded but linearly bounded, closed, convex subsets with nonempty intersection.
+Smulian's theorem (see \cite{nc12}) characterizes the reflexivity of normed spaces.
+According to it, a normed space $X$ is reflexive if and only if every decreasing sequence of nonempty, closed, bounded, convex subsets of $X$ has nonempty intersection.
+Further, in a more general convex structure i.e. in a complete uniformly Takahashi convex metric spaces $Y$, Shimizu and Takahashi (see \cite{ts96}) have found that, every decreasing sequence of nonempty, bounded, closed, convex subsets of $Y$ has nonempty intersection.

-There are some marvellous nonempty intersection theorems in convexly structured metric spaces.
-Klee's Theorem (\cite{vl56}) says that every infinite dimensional normed spaces has a decreasing sequence of unbounded but linearly bounded, closed, convex subsets with nonempty intersection.
-Smulian's Theorem (\cite{nc12}) states that a normed space $X$ is reflexive if and only if every decreasing sequence of nonempty, closed, bounded, convex subsets of $X$ has nonempty intersection.
-Further, in a more general convex structure i.e. in $W-$ convex structure, Takahashi et al (\cite{ts96}) have shown that every decreasing sequence of nonempty, bounded, closed, convex subsets of a complete, uniformly $W$-convex metric space $X$ has nonempty intersection.
+Kocourek et al., in \cite{pk10}, have shown that for a given nonempty, closed, convex subset $C$ of a Hilbert space, an $(\alpha, \beta)$-generalized hybrid mapping $T:C\to C$ has a fixed point if and only if the sequence $\{T^nx\}$ is bounded for some $x\in C$.
+Later, Phuengrattana et al., in \cite{wp14}, extended this result to Takahashi convex structure.

-However, no researchers have studied the nonempty intersection properties in Menger convex structure which is more general than $W-$convex structure.
+However, no researchers have studied the nonempty intersection properties and fixed point results for $(\alpha, \beta)$-generalized hybrid mapping in Menger convex structure which is more general than Takahashi convex structure.